KaiMagnusMueller/figmakit-plugin-ui/README.md

 ### Styles

 There are additional global styles needed for the components to work correctly.
-For example in your main index.svelte file, you could do something like this:
+Import them in your main .svelte file like this and your bundler will grab add them to your plugin.

 ```javascript
 <script lang="ts">